mido/mido/README.rst

     >>> Input('SH-201')
     <open input port 'SH-201' (ALSA)>

-The whole API is based on duck typing, so it's pretty easy to write ports for another library like RtMidi independently and then use them with Mido.
+The ports API is made for duck typing, so it's pretty easy to write ports for another library like RtMidi independently, and then use them with Mido.